Intempt

 }

-✔ You may include any nested data inside data:#
+You may include any nested product data inside the data object, including:

 tags